devcode1981/File-Provider-Storage/doc/howto/runner.md

 ## Setting up the Runner

-Run `gitlab-runner register --config <path-to-gdk>/gitlab-runner-config.toml` (as your normal user), and follow the prompts.
+Run `gitlab-runner register --run-untagged --config <path-to-gdk>/gitlab-runner-config.toml` (as your normal user), and follow the prompts.
 Use `http://localhost:3000/` for the coordinator URL, and the `Registration token` as the `gitlab-ci token`.
 The Runner will write its configuration file to `gitlab-runner-config.toml`,